equinor/witsml-explorer/Docs/deep_linking.md

 ### Multi Logs Curve Values
-/servers/:serverUrl/wells/:wellUid/wellbores/:wellboreUid/objectgroups/:objectGroup/logtypes/:logType/multilogs/curvevalues"
+/servers/:serverUrl/wells/:wellUid/wellbores/:wellboreUid/objectgroups/:objectGroup/logtypes/:logType/multilogs/curvevalues?startIndex=<start index>&endIndex=<end index>&mnemonics=<mnemonics for each log>

-#### Additional params for searching
+#### Additional params for limiting the data in result

-If there is a need to search in result, following parameters need to be filled up:
+If there is a need to limit the data in result, following parameters need to be filled up:

   - startIndex
   - endIndex